 Web developers create and design websites for personal or commercial use.
 They can put their skills to use in publishing, advertising, management consulting, computer systems design and other fields.

-Employment growth over 10 years is projected at 13 percent, which is much faster than average.
+Employment growth through 2029 is projected at 8 percent, which is much faster than the average growth rate for all occupations of 4 percent, according to the BLS.

 Median annual wage: $73,760